Severson-Group/AMDC-Firmware/docs/Building-and-Running-Firmware.md

 There shouldn't be any errors.
 Ensure there are no errors for `amdc_bsp` and your desired application project (i.e. `bare`)

 All done!
 Ready to program AMDC!

+## Discard Changes to AMDC-Firmware

+At this point, your submodule `AMDC-Firmeware` should be clean, i.e. no changes.
+Chances are, this is not true.
+Please revert your local changes to `AMDC-Firmware` to make it match the remote version.

+Vivado probably updated the `*.bd` file...
+Simply run: `git restore ...` to put this file back to a clean state.

 ## Programming AMDC